howtographql/howtographql/content/backend/typescript-apollo/5-connecting-server-and-database.md

 ```

 Awesome!
 Now, the `context` object will be initialized with an instance of `PrismaClient` (as `prisma`) when
 `ApolloServer` is instantiated.
-So you'll now be able to access `context.prisma` in all of your resolvers.
+So you'll now be able to access Prisma with `context.prisma` in all of your resolvers.

-### Updating the resolver functions to use your Database
+### Updating the resolver functions to use your database

 Finally, it’s time to refactor your resolvers.
-Again, we encourage you to type these changes yourself so that you can get used to Prisma’s autocompletion and how to leverage that to intuitively figure out what resolvers should be on your own.
+Again, we encourage you to type these changes yourself so that you can get used to Prisma’s autocompletion and how to leverage that to intuitively figure out on your own what the resolvers should be.

 Since you will now be using an actual database, there's no need to keep the `links` array.
 So you can safely get rid of it.